areejkhalid20/PetCare-Hub-/README.md

-# CryptoCanvas
+# PetCare Hub
-Crypto Canvas is a platform similar to Open Sea, where users can engage in buying, selling, and minting NFTs.
+Pet Care Hub is an online platform that will offer a wide range of pet products and it provides a feature to book appointments with vet in case of emergencies.